Inventory management has come a long way since the time of physical counting.

 Or “How much money am I spending just to keep this stock\inventory in my warehouse?”

-Cost of carrying inventory is the sum of:
+The cost of carrying inventory is the sum of:

 - Capital costs: includes inventory purchasing cost, services cost (legal, accounting, etc.) and cost of the improvement (upgrading the product, adding new features).